wdi-atx-11/testing/node-mocha-testing-intro/README.md

 When you write very small tests that check very small sections of classes or models, we'd call that "unit" testing.

-As your code base grows, so does you test coverage.
+As your code base grows, so does your test coverage.
 You should get to a situation where you can run your test code at any time, and every single line of your code gets passed through to ensure it's still returning what you expected it to when it was first written.

 Now, you can try to test after you've developed a product, but here are some problems with that approach: